 Know the capacity of the crane.
-The operator must be familiar with the crane's capacity chart before lifting a load.
-See Capacity Chart, page 4-1.
+The operator must be familiar with the crane's Load Chart before lifting a load.
+See how to read the Load Chart in Using the Load Chart, page 4-1.
 A falling load or crane tip-over can cause injury or death.